 The APCD is a voluntary participant in the Treasurer's investment pool that is regulated by the California Government Code under oversight of the Treasurer of the State of California.
-The fair value of the APCD's investments in this pool is reported in the accompanying financial statements, and this note, at amounts based upon the APCD's prorata share of the fair value provided by the Treasurer for the entire investment pool.

 Pursuant to Section 53646 of the State of California Government Code the Treasurer prepares an Investment Policy Statement (Policy) annually, presents it to the Treasury Oversight Committee for review and to the Board of Supervisors for approval.
 After approval, the policy is forwarded to the California Debt and Investment Advisory Commission.